jeff19sab/Bachelor-Thesis/README.md

 To use a different environment/ task (change the name of the environment):
 	env = gym.make('PandaPush-v3', render_mode="human")

-Run VR_test.py to open the teleoperation environment and vrEvent.py for kinesthetic teaching.
+Run VR_test.py to open the environments, uncomment the environment you want to use.

 When the environment loads, on the right handler, press the trigger button on the back of the handler and for the left handler press on the joystick, it is important to press them in these orders.